-More and more employers across the country are offering charging access in workplace car parks, which serve as the next most-likely place a vehicle will spend time parked after the home.
+More and more employers across the country are offering charging access in workplace car parks, which serve as the next most-likely place an electric vehicle (EV) will spend time parked after the home.
 The ability to charge at work can potentially double an EV driver’s all-electric daily commuting range.
 For people with no off-street parking the ability to charge at work can make driving an electric vehicle a viable option.

 Benefits for Employers and Building Owners

 Employee recruitment and retention: The availability of charging conveys that your organisation stays on the leading edge of technological development, even to workers who don’t drive electric vehicles (yet!).
 And employers that offer charging may be better positioned to attract and retain employees who do drive an electric vehicle already.

 Furthering sustainability goals: The availability of vehicle charging can be a strong addition to an organisation’s larger portfolio of sustainability practices, particularly if the organisation has existing objectives related to employee commuting practices, greenhouse gas reductions, and/or transportation emissions reductions.

 Public image: Providing workplace charging can help demonstrate an organisation’s leadership in